solidarychain/solidarychain-development-monorepo/NOTES.md

 ## Debug restartEnv.sh : chaincode works in debug bug not with restartEnv.sh

+> warning for barrel files in modules, don't use never  `from '.'` ex `import { getEntity } from '.';` it breaks chainCode even it it work in node sutside of fabric, it simply don't work

 somehow `restartEnv.sh` stop working when try invoke something with error

 ```shell